-Exodus 3:14 "Name" of God - Fifty Years of Thinking About God Wrong: He's Just Saying He is Here with Us.
+Exodus 3:14 and the "Name" of God - Fifty Years of Thinking About God Wrong: He's Just Saying He is Here WITH US, FOR US.

 "I WILL BE THAT I WILL BE"?